Japan Residential Property Prices 2020–2025

 Why our medians differ from index figures

 Reinfolib transaction medians are raw price-per-m² aggregations across all unit sizes, building ages, and within-prefecture geography (e.g., Tokyo prefecture includes Tama region's lower-priced cities).
-Index figures (Tokyo Kantei 70m²-equivalent, BIS hedonic-adjusted) use regression-fitted methodologies that systematically produce higher headline numbers but smooth single-period transaction noise.
+Index figures systematically produce higher headline numbers: the Tokyo Kantei 70m²-equivalent figure filters to family-type 70m² units and aggregates asking prices, while the BIS hedonic-adjusted index applies hedonic regression — both smooth single-period transaction noise.

 Both views are correct; they answer different questions.
 Tatemono IQ deliberately uses transaction medians because they reflect what buyers actually paid, not a model.